csc301-2024-s/13-Engineers-Without-Borders/simulation-guide.md

 ## Simulation Guide

 When you open the app, you'll be greeted with the home screen.
-You'll have the option to skip the simulation, or continue on with the educational stuff.
+You'll have the option to skip to the simulation, or continue on with the educational stuff.

 ![image](https://github.com/csc301-2024-s/13-Engineers-Without-Borders/assets/54192376/ac8ed3cd-b3b5-4640-8765-74285487da81)